Anyox

 Anyox was a small company-owned mining town in British Columbia, Canada.
 Today it is a ghost town, abandoned and largely destroyed.
-It is located on the shores of Granby Bay in coastal Observatory Inlet, about 60 km southeast of (but without a land link to) Stewart, British Columbia, and about 20 km, across wilderness east of the tip of the Alaska Panhandle.
+It is located on the shores of Granby Bay in coastal Observatory Inlet, about 60 km south of (but without a land link to) Stewart, British Columbia, and about 20 km, across wilderness east of the tip of the Alaska Panhandle.

 Early history

 The remote valley was long a hunting and trapping area for the Nisga'a, and the name Anyox means “hidden waters” in the Nisga'a language.
 The first Europeans in the area were the members of the Vancouver Expedition, who surveyed the inlet in 1793.

 Nisga'a legends told of a mountain of gold, attracting speculators for years.
 In 1910, the Granby Consolidated Mining, Smelting and Power Company (Granby Consolidated) started buying land in the area.
 They soon found gold.